Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 Built from normalized research data · 2 source sets · 6 tools in scope

-Native AI generation required: text-to-video, image-to-video, or avatar creation.Excludes editors that only add AI-powered captions or filters without generating the core video.Compared across workflow fit, watermark policies, export quality, commercial-use constraints, and governance path.
+Native AI generation required: text-to-video, image-to-video, or avatar creation.Excludes repurposing tools, transcript-led clipping tools, and editors that only add AI captions or filters without generating the core video.Compared across workflow lane, publish-ready export path, watermark rules, credit economics, commercial-use posture, and governance path.

 Best picks at a glance